 Both Adult and Student Short Story Contests for the 26th annual

-F. Scott Fitzgerald Short Story Contest are open
+F. Scott Fitzgerald Short Story Contest are now closed

 2022 Festival News

 “Since his first book in 1985, Richard Powers has published a dozen novels, with this newest one being his lucky thirteenth.
 In one way or another, to one degree or another, they have all manifested deep concern with matters of technology and culture, the core remit of SF.
 Some, such as Galatea 2.2, have been flat-out undeniable science fiction.
 Others have trended closer to mainstream literary fiction.
 His exceptional oeuvre as a whole has certainly earned him recognition as a leading author of 21st-century fantastika.
 Bewilderment upholds that distinction.
 It’s a humanist deep dive into matters of neuro-divergence, the acceptance, troubles, and techno-amplification of same. “ from a review by Paul Di Filippo

 Our first festival event was a virtual event held on the evening of May 17th.
 With FEATURED SPEAKER Martina Mastandrea

 “I am dazzled, yes, by the creativity of the human mind, but I am also struck dumb by the ability of various aspen groves to maintain and replenish themselves, through their common root system, for eighty thousand years and more.
 Gadzooks!
 And by the ability of a spring meadow to utter forth into the mountain air a resplendence of wildflowers, the hue and tone of this complex utterance slowly altering throughout the season.
 Or by the audacious ability of hummingbirds to fly, um, backwards.
 Are we humans unique?
 Sure we are.
 But so is everyone else around here.” from “On Being Human in a More-Than-Human World” By David Abram